 She received strong buffs to her footwork moves in the Season 1 patch.
 When landed as an interrupt, Footwork > L Attack now has the same hitstun as a fully charged Electric Hook.
 Charged Footwork > H Attack can now be canceled into her S1 Specials.

 Speaking of S1 Specials, charged Vault Breaker (S1 Special) > HandshakeTag was always strong, but it is now even more valuable since projectiles can no longer be charged after tagging.
 Previously, this was a core element of neutral pressure for characters like Teemo.
 While those characters lost that utility, Vi retains the full power of her charged S1 Special to safely cover tags.
+The hurtbox range nerf is noticeable, but doesn't really affect its use case, or dominance in her game plan.

 Vi’s primary weaknesses are her lack of a projectile and her relatively short melee range.
 However, her sway mechanic allows her to deal with projectile-based opponents effectively.
-Preventing Vi from getting in is nearly impossible, and once she’s on top of you, her strike/throw mixups—combined with baits, fakes, and punishes—often force literal guess-for-game situations.
+Preventing Vi from getting in is nearly impossible, and once she’s on top of you, her strike/throw mixups (combined with baits, fakes, and punishes) often force literal guess-for-game situations.

 Her back assist is also one of the best combo tools in the game.
 It features a massive hitbox and launches OTG opponents.
 Since many champs struggle to extend combos against OTG targets mid-string, adding Vi to a team often results in free extra damage.